Skip to main content

 Understanding cystic fibrosis.

-Understanding your cystic fibrosis (CF) can help you become a more active participant in your health care, which can help you lead a fuller, healthier life.
-The following is an overview of what CF is and how it affects your body.
+Knowing more about cystic fibrosis (CF) can help you become more actively involved in your care.
+This can help you lead a fuller, healthier life.
+Here’s more about CF and how it affects your body.

 The basics.

-CF is a genetic, rare disease that affects about 30,000 people in the United States1.
-It typically affects the lungs, but can also affect other organs, such as the pancreas, liver and digestive system.
+CF is a rare genetic disease.
+CF affects about 40,000 people in the United States1.
+It typically affects the lungs.
+But it can affect other organs like your pancreas, liver, stomach or intestines.

-In a person without CF, a protein called the cystic fibrosis transmembrane conductance regulator (CFTR) allows the movement of salt and chloride through the membranes of the lungs, pancreas and other organs.
-People with CF have a change (mutation) in the gene that makes CFTR.
-As a result, chloride becomes trapped in cells.
-Without proper movement of chloride, water cannot hydrate the cell surface.
-This causes a build-up of thick, sticky mucus in the lungs and other organs.
+People without CF have slippery mucus in their lungs and other organs.
+They have a protein called cystic fibrosis transmembrane conductance regulator (CFTR).
+It allows salt and chloride to move through their lungs, pancreas and other organs.
+People with CF have a change or mutation in the gene that makes CFTR.
+Chloride becomes trapped in cells.
+Fluid can’t moisten surfaces.
+This causes thick, sticky mucus to build up in their lungs and other organs.

-In the lungs, the mucus clogs the airways, causing infections and swelling (inflammation).
-In the digestive tract and pancreas, the mucus prevents enzymes from aiding in the digestion of food.
-CF can also cause a medical condition called cystic fibrosis-related diabetes (CFRD).
-This happens when the pancreas doesn’t make enough insulin to help control blood sugar, or when insulin doesn’t work the right way.
+This sticky mucus clogs their airways.
+They may have infections and swelling (inflammation).
+In their GI tract and pancreas, the mucus makes it harder for you to digest and absorb nutrients from your food.
+CF can also cause a condition called cystic fibrosis-related diabetes (CFRD).
+This happens when the pancreas doesn’t make enough insulin.
+It can’t control blood sugar.
+Or, the insulin doesn’t work the right way.

 Symptoms.

-• Constant coughing, wheezing and shortness of breath
+• Persistent coughing, wheezing and shortness of breath

 • Frequent lung infections